Biotechnology: Resources

 High school class visits

 Looking for a way to get your students excited about biotechnology and give them resources to plan for college?
 Schedule a classroom visit to our campus!
-Your visit will consist of morning activities that involve problem-solving and give students hands-on experience in the lab.
+Your visit will consist of morning activities that involve problem-solving and hands-on experience in the lab.

 Learn more about the Biotechnology program